mattiadurso/keypoints_factory/README.md

-# Keypoint Factory
+# PoseBench

-Keypoint Factory is a lightweight suite of local wrappers for feature detection and description.
+PoseBench is a lightweight suite of local wrappers for feature detection and description.
 It downloads third-party implementations and implements a unified interface, allowing users to test and compare methods quickly.
 Exact results might slightly change according to different library versions, hardware, different num ber of jobs, or other unknown factors.

 Currently it's possible to run a model/wrapper on **8** different benchmarks.